CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 ##### CQL-to-ELM Translator

-Recall from Section 6.1.4 that the human readable version of CQL must be converted or translated to the computer friendly format (i.e., ELM) before it can be used as a part of CDS software.
+Recall from [Section 3.3.1.4](#clinical-quality-language) that the human readable version of CQL must be converted or translated to the computer friendly format (i.e., ELM) before it can be used as a part of CDS software.
 The [CQL-to-ELM Translator](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md)